Ecrypty/florijncoin-ticker/README.md

-config and scripts for dash ticker
+config and scripts for florijncoin ticker
 ===================================